al-maisan/pms/README.md

 ### Security

 #### Requirements
- 1. What needs to be secure to what degree?
+ 1. what needs to be secure to what degree?
+ 1. compliance environment (regulatory and industry)
- 1.
+ 1. data exfiltration prevention

 #### The nitty-gritty